Shuangy's Kitchensink

 Once completely chilled, remove from fridge and cut into 9 – 12 equal-sized squares.

-How to Serve paleo Pumpkin Pie Bars
+How to Serve Healthy Pumpkin Pie Bars

 a creamy square of pumpkin pie that a for has dug into.
 There is vegan whip cream on top of the paleo pumpkin pie